 County Durham's carbon footprint

-Information about carbon emissions for the whole of County Durham.
+This page is about the carbon emissions from the whole of County Durham.

 Where these emissions come from